winters5885/NSS-Capstone/resources/design-document.md

 ## 3. Use Cases

 U1.
-As a customer, I want to be able to create an account.
+As a customer, I want to be able to create an account in order to have access to submit my profile information.

 U2.
-As a customer, I want to be able to create create profile information within my account.
+As a customer, I want to be able to create profile information within my account to become a member.

 U3.
-As a customer, I want to be able to edit my profile information.
+As a customer, I want to be able to edit my profile information in the case that the information changes.

 U4.
-As a customer, I want to be able to view current climbing routes and difficulty ratings.
+As a customer, I want to be able to view current climbing routes and difficulty ratings to determine which routes to climb.

 U5.
-As a customer, I want to be able to track which routes I have completed.
+As a customer, I want to be able to track which routes I have completed to track my progress.

 u6.
-As a customer, I want to be able to view Ascend's current calendar of events.
+As a customer, I want to be able to view Ascend's current calendar of events to see if I want to participate.

 U7.
-As an employee, I want to be able to create an account.
+As an employee, I want to be able to create an account in order to access the business side of the webpage.

 u8.
+As an employee, I want to be able to view member profiles in the case a customer needs assistance with their profile.

-As an employee, I want to be able to view all current members.
+u9.
+As an employee, I want to be able to view all current members to see the total members of our gym.

-U9.
-As an employee, I want to be able to view member profiles.
+u10.
+As an employee, I want to be able to create and display current routes available to our members.

-U10.
-As an employee, I want to be able to set and display the current routes and difficulty for member viewing.
+u11.
+As an employee, I want to be able to view all current routes to ensure accuracy for member viewing.

+u12.
+As an employee, I want to be able to update any route as the routes change or if a mistake is made.

-U11.
-As an employee, I want the ability to create a calendar of eveents for member viewing.
+U13.
+As an employee, I want the ability to create a calendar of events for member viewing.

+U14.
+As an employee, I want to be able to update a calendar event for member viewing.

 ## 4. Project Scope